pb-/gotypist/README.md

     gotypist [-f FILE] [-s] [-n PROB] [-c] [WORD]...

     WORD...
 Explicitly specify a phrase
-    -f FILE     Use FILE instead of /usr/share/dict/words as data source -n PROB     Sprinkle in random numbers with probability 0 <= PROB <= 1 -c          Tread -f FILE as code and go sequenntially through the lines -d          Run in demo mode to take a screenshot
+    -f FILE     Use FILE instead of a built-in dictionary -n PROB     Sprinkle in random numbers with probability 0 <= PROB <= 1 -c          Tread -f FILE as code and go sequenntially through the lines -d          Run in demo mode to take a screenshot